 Garlic and Skin Irritation

 We usually reek of garlic at the end of the day at the tradeshow.
 If you’re not careful, your skin will peel and burn off if exposed to garlic too much.
 I mean, if you are chopping hundreds of garlic bulbs a day, use gloves.
 If you use The Garlic Chop and Peel, your fingers won’t touch the garlic nearly as much as a garlic press.

 Garlic health benefits increase when a substance called Allicin is released after chopping the cloves giving it the pungent smell and taste.
 Along with the PH Alkalinity in garlic, it is enough to burn your skin and make it peel.
 Also, don’t eat too much raw garlic because it will hurt your stomach, digestive & intestinal tracts.
 Raw garlic will kill your pets, don’t let them eat it!

 And finally, I get asked a lot: “Is preserving your garlic in oil safe?”
 Yes and no. If you do this make sure you use the garlic/oil preparation sooner than later and make sure it is refrigerated asap.
-I’ve heard that it can cause semonila, although I can’t confirm this.
 The reaction of alkalinity, Allicin and oil don’t keep for long, a week or so.